1egoman/react-admin-contraption/README.md

 technology the project uses - as of april 2023, I've experimented with REST and TRPC, but any data async source should work fine.

-I wouldn't be surprised if a set of standardized, bread specific components that use trpc/react server actions/etc were developed that would be largely drop in to standardize the api interface.
+I wouldn't be surprised if a set of standardized specific components that use trpc/react server actions/etc were developed that would be largely drop in to standardize the api interface.
 But, that is for the future!

 ```typescript
 const fetchPageOfData = useCallback(async (